Western University of Health Sciences, College of Osteopathic Medicine of the Pacific

 - Supplemental application sent to the following prospective students:

-Candidates are screened and competitive applicants are sent a link to the supplemental application.
+Applications are reviewed and competitive applicants are sent a link to the supplemental application.

 - Supplemental application fee: $65, non-refundable

-Our interviews are in the traditional format, a 3 person interviewer panel.
+Our interviews are in the traditional format, a 2 person interviewer panel.
 The interview lasts thirty minutes.
-We also incorporate 2 five-minute MMI sessions.
-This year we may begin including the CASPer survey.
+We also incorporate 2 five-minute Multiple Mini Interview (MMI) sessions.

 Applicants will be requested to submit necessary matriculation documents, including a deposit, according to the following AACOMAS traffic guideline schedule: